Is hearing aid insurance tax deductible

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Hearing aid insurance: Generally not tax deductible
+Hearing aid insurance: generally not tax-deductible

-Deduct hearing aids as extraordinary expenses
+Claim hearing aids yourself as exceptional expenses

-Unlike insurance, the costs for hearing aids themselves can be claimed for tax purposes.
-They fall under the category of 'extraordinary burdens' (§ 33 EStG).
-This is the most common and relevant way to take into account your expenses for hearing aids in your tax return and reduce your tax burden.
+In contrast to insurance, the costs of the hearing aids themselves can be claimed for tax purposes.
+They fall under the category of 'extraordinary expenses' (§ 33 EStG).
+This is the most common and relevant way to take your expenditure on hearing aids into account in your tax return and reduce your tax burden.

 Requirements for recognition as an extraordinary burden